annashipman/work_log/README.md

 Incorrectly formatted time
 A better way to identify time than whether or not it has a hyphen (and/or a way to clean up times before they come in)

+### Usage

+wl [flags] $input_csv [output_csv]
+ flags for:

+- hours per week
+- hours per activity (this will require a specifically named input where you have categorised activities, or will ask you to do this upfront (will prompt)
+- recategorise activities (i.e. in the case where you already have that csv and want to look ats omething different; should give you an option to save it with a new name...?)

+Maybe output should be to a different folder so you can commit information un-publically...